Asymmetric Temperature Variations In Protoplanetary disks: I. Linear Theory, Corotating Spirals, and Ring Formation: Results

-Given that our numerical simulations closely reproduce the analytical results, we will use numerical simulations throughout the rest of the paper to explore the effects of surface density gradients, cooling times, and large temperature perturbations.
+Given that our numerical simulations closely reproduce the analytical results, we will use numerical simulations in this section to explore the effects of surface density gradients, cooling times, sharpness of shadows, and amplitude of temperature perturbations.

-We first investigate how the surface density profile affects the results. { Unless stated otherwise, the presented simulation results correspond to the end of the simulation at 100 orbits at $R_0$. } As shown in Figure \ref{fig:tctorque}, the case with p=1 yields an $F_J$ similar to that of the p=0 case.
+We first investigate how the surface density profile affects the results.
+As shown in Figure \ref{fig:tctorque}, the case with p=1 yields an $F_J$ similar to that of the p=0 case.
 Thus, the angular momentum flux is not sensitive to the slope of the surface density profile.

 Next, we examine how cooling affects $F_J$.
 For $\beta\lesssim10^{-2}$, the results are nearly identical to the locally isothermal case.
 When $\beta=0.1$, the angular momentum flux decreases toward the inner disk, being approximately five times smaller at $R/R_p=0.1$.
 When $\beta=1$, the angular momentum flux is roughly half of the locally isothermal value at $R\sim 0.5$ and $1.5$, but it decreases rapidly toward the inner disk, becoming nearly two orders of magnitude smaller at $R/R_p=0.1$.
 For $\beta\gtrsim$10, the angular momentum flux is reduced by more than two orders of magnitudes throughout the disk.
-Our results are consistent with recent simulations by \cite{su24}.
+The weaker spirals due to a long cooling are consistent with recent simulations by \cite{su24}.

 The two-dimensional temperature and density perturbations for simulations with different $\beta$ values are shown in Figure \ref{fig:tcmap}.
 In the outer disk, we observe that the temperature perturbations are affected by Keplerian motion, with slower cooling leading to a larger azimuthal shift.
-In the inner disk, both temperature and density perturbations exhibit a checkerboard pattern. { However, this checkerboard pattern becomes weaker spiral patterns if the temperature at our inner boundary is reset to the initial temperature without azimuthal variation.
-As will be shown in a subsequent paper (Zhu \etal, in prep), this checkerboard pattern is strongly affected by the inner boundary condition when there is little net angular momentum transport within the disk.}
+In the inner disk, both temperature and density perturbations exhibit a checkerboard pattern.
+However, this checkerboard pattern becomes weaker spiral patterns if the temperature at our inner boundary is reset to the initial temperature without azimuthal variation.
+As will be shown in a subsequent paper (Zhu \etal, in prep), whether the disk feature follows the checkerboard pattern or spiral pattern is strongly affected by the inner boundary condition when there is little net angular momentum transport within the disk.